Financial Aid Policies

-Students, who have had their eligibility for Federal Student Aid suspended, may complete an appeal form to explain mitigating circumstances.
+Students who have had their eligibility for Federal Student Aid suspended may complete an appeal form to explain mitigating circumstances.
 There is no guarantee for approving a financial aid eligibility appeal.
 Such appeals will be dealt with on a case-by-case basis.
 Appeal forms are available in the Mount Marty College Financial Assistance Office or on the Mount Marty College Financial Assistance website.
 If an appeal is granted, the student will be placed on financial aid probation for one semester in order to meet satisfactory academic progress standards.
 The student may also be placed on an academic plan to regain satisfactory academic progress.
-If the student has not met the satisfactory academic progress standards after the one semester probation semester, their financial aid will be suspended.
+If the student has not met the satisfactory academic progress standards after their one semester of probation, their financial aid will be suspended.
 Likewise, if the student fails to achieve the conditions of their academic plan as provided in their appeal, their financial aid will be suspended.
 To ensure a timely review, students should make an appeal at least one month in advance of the start of the term for which they wish to receive aid.
-Being reinstated academically does not guarantee financial aid reinstatement.

 Reinstatement of Financial Aid Eligibility

 Students who have lost their Federal Aid eligibility, but have subsequently met the qualitative and/or quantitative standards as stated above, will have their aid eligibility reinstated.
 Reinstatement will be considered effective with the next term of attendance.

 There are also non-federal sources of financial assistance (institutional, local, private, state), which may require students to meet satisfactory academic progress standards.
 Students who apply for non-federal forms of aid are advised to review their academic standards in order to determine or ensure continued eligibility.
 Mount Marty College institutional aid has the same Financial Aid Suspension guidelines as stated above.